 Fennel, specifically, has antibacterial properties that are great for acne.
 Although teenagers shouldn’t be drinking wine, it would be a wonderful solution for their embarrassing breakouts.
 Your face will be clear, refined, softer, and brighter.

 You can even pour some right into your bath water to make the skin all over your body softer and brighter.
 Add some to your bubble bath and you’re good to go.

 The acidity and antibacterial properties aren’t only great for your skin, but for the surfaces in your home as well.
 Wine makes a fabulous all-purpose cleaner.
 Using dry white wine is recommended because it won’t leave any stains as you disinfect.
-All you have to do is pour it in a spray bottle, and squirt away the germs.
+All you have to do is pour it in a spray bottle and squirt away from the germs.

-If you have real granite or marble countertops you don’t want to use anything to acidic to clean them.
+If you have real granite or marble countertops you don’t want to use anything too acidic to clean them.
 Either avoid your countertops with your wine cleaner or dilute with water and wipe it away immediately.

 Clean fruits and veggies

 Wine is a fantastic way to clean your fruits and vegetables.
 Rinsing your produce with water usually washes off any stray bugs or leftover pesticide residue, but sometimes produce can be awfully germy.
 Produce has been linked to many E. coli breakouts throughout the years, and you can’t be too careful.
 Wine kills bacteria like E. coli and salmonella without leaving chemicals all over your food.